 In another project, the Department of Transportation, NASA and Delphi are collaborating with MRI on a new commercial welding technique for joining tubular structures, allowing for increased strength and reduced weight for military vehicles.
 This technology will allow for the economical production of spaceframes which will replace conventional unibody designs.
 Improved fuel economy, roll over safety and crash worthiness will be the end result of this project which will be demonstrated on military vehicles.

 The institute is also developing a new test for epithelial cell cancers with Dow Chemical Corporation, and working with Solidica and GraviKor on the design and manufacture of a new-generation of military and security vehicles which will employ embedded wireless sensors, lightweight spaceframes and advanced armor.
+In all projects we involve students in not only the technical development but also the business planning.
+We have worked closely with the University of Michigan to provide unique opportunities for MBA and BBA students.

 The MRI Model